polarwinkel/TouchScreenRotate/README.md

 # TouchScreenRotate
-This Rotates your screen and touchscreen input device accdording to it's position sensor on (Ubuntu-)Linux.
+This Rotates your screen and touchscreen input device accdording to it's position sensor on Debian, Ubuntu and other Linux distros.

+It works on the X-Server and on Wayland with KDE.
+If you use something different this might be a template for your own adaptions to start with.
+Pull-requests are appreciated i.e. if you add Gnome-support for Wayland!

 ## set it up
 Please find out what the name of your touchscreen input device is.
 To do so execute